-School visits to Maine Historical Society are temporarily suspended due to COVID-19.
+Field trips to Maine Historical Society and school based programs with MHS staff visiting classrooms are available on limited basis and in a modified format due to COVID-19.
+Virtual experiences are also available.
+Masks are required for all guests and staff on the MHS campus.
+Call 207-774-1822 ext.
+214 FMI.
 Please check back for updated information and visit our website for lesson plans, distance learning/virtual resources, and more: https://www.mainehistory.org/education/index.shtml

 A growing museum, incomparable library and statewide educational resource, Maine Historical Society is located in the heart of Portland’s downtown cultural district.
 Founded in 1822, the Maine Historical Society is the third oldest state historical society in the United States.
 MHS is comprised of the Wadsworth–Longfellow House and Longfellow Garden, the Maine Historical Society Museum and Store, the MHS Research Library and the online database Maine Memory Network.
 Our one–acre campus, which is open year round to educational groups, is situated in downtown Portland, across from Monument Square.
 The Maine Historical Society strives to serve the entire state through its education and outreach programs.

 For school/educational groups, MHS charges a flat rate based on group size: up to 15 students = $75, 16-30 students = $150, and 30-50+ = $225.
 If that cost is in anyway prohibitive, please email Kathleen Neumann at email@example.com explaining your circumstances.
 MHS never wants cost to be the reason a school/educational group can’t visit MHS and so we are happy to work with you to make necessary adjustments and accommodations.

 MHS does not have a lunch room or cafe on site, but we do have spaces where students may enjoy lunch or snack.
 Please note that MHS cannot provide a lunch/snack, only a space to enjoy them.